Travel off the beaten path in New York State to Lewiston, the ultimate Niagara hidden gem.

 In its heyday, the hotel hosted eminent guests and celebrities.
 Such as 25th President of the United States William McKinley; literary legendary Charles Dickens; humorist Samuel Clemens, better known as Mark Twain; and opera star Jenny Lind, the “Swedish nightingale” immortalized in the 2017 hit film The Greatest Showman.

-Today, the Frontier House is under landmark restoration and renovation for new purposes.
+Today, the Frontier House is under landmark restoration and renovations for an artisanal restaurant and upscale accommodations.

 DiCamillo Bakery